applegrew/django-paypal/README.md

             (r'^paypal/pdt/', include('paypal.standard.pdt.urls')),
             ...
         )
-    Alternatively, you can use the pdt decorator to work with PDT information in one of your own views.
+    **Alternatively**, you can use the pdt decorator to work with PDT information in one of your own views.
     To do this, add the decorator to one of your views.

         # views.py
         from paypal.standard.pdt.decorators import pdt